exasol/exasol-java-tutorial/tls-tutorial/doc/use_your_own_certificate.md

    FETCHSIZE=100000
    INSERTSIZE=-1' > settings.cfg
    ```
+   Please make sure to copy this from the rendered version (not the Markdown source) of this tutorial.
+You want **no leading spaces** in the configuration file.
 6. Upload the configuration to `drivers/jdbc` in the default bucket:
    ```shell
    curl -vX PUT -T settings.cfg "http://w:$write_pwd@localhost:2580/default/drivers/jdbc/settings.cfg"